nholland94/marty-factory/README.md

 ### Source

-You may generate a source by navigating to the directory where you would like the file generated. *Current only HTTP sources are supported.* Once there, execute the following:
+You may generate a source by navigating to the directory where you would like the file generated. **Currently only HTTP sources are supported.** Once there, execute the following:

 ```bash
 $ marty-factory source http ToDoItem